Shengyu1203/hello-world/README.md

+#Spring snow in the garden
-# The northern scenery, thousands of miles of ice, and thousands of miles of snow.
+The northern scenery, thousands of miles of ice, and thousands of miles of snow.

 Looking inside and outside the the Great Wall, there is nothing more than luxuriant.